 Taxis with meters are available in Chiang Mai and you can flag them down on the street.
 The base rate is 30 baht and generally a ride across the Old City will cost around 100 baht.
 Make sure that driver is using the meter rather than negotiating a fixed price fare with you.
 Also, it’s a good idea to have Google Maps open on your phone, so that you can see the route to your destination and make sure that your tuk-tuk driver isn’t taking you on a long, circuitous route to drive up the fare.

 Unlike taxis, tuk-tuk drivers are likely to ask for a higher price, so you should be prepared to negotiate.
-It is also possible to get around Chiang Mai via Uber.
+It is also possible to get around Chiang Mai via Grab.
 Just download the app and you’ll be able to order a taxi to your location with the tap of a button.
 The payment is made according to a set fee via the app, so there’s no need to haggle.
-Grab is another similar app that can also be used to book a taxi in Chiang Mai.

 There is a public bus system in Chiang Mai, but the service is not very frequent or extensive.
 One of the main forms of public transport in the city is the songthaews, covered long-bed trucks that have been outfitted with seats in order to carry passengers.